twitchdev/issues/.github/ISSUE_TEMPLATE/events-bug-report.md

 ---
-name: EventSub and Webhooks Bug Report
+name: EventSub or Webhooks Bug Report
 about: A bug has been found in EventSub or webhooks.
 title: ''
 labels: 'product: events'